SvenSerneels/sprm/README.md

 -----------

 The method performs four tasks at the same time in a single, consistent estimate:
-- regression: yields regression coefficients and predicts responses
+- *regression*: yields regression coefficients and predicts responses
-- dimension reduction: calculates interpretable PLS-like components maximizing covariance to the predictand in a robust way
+- *dimension reduction*: calculates interpretable PLS-like components maximizing covariance to the predictand in a robust way
-- variable selection: depending on the paramter settings, can yield highly sparse regression coefficients that contain exact zero elements
+- *variable selection*: depending on the paramter settings, can yield highly sparse regression coefficients that contain exact zero elements
-- outlier detection and compensation: yields a set of case weights in \[0,1\].
+- *outlier detection and compensation*: yields a set of case weights in \[0,1\].
 The lower the weight, the more outlying a case is.
 The estimate itself is outlier robust.

 The code is aligned to ScikitLearn, such that modules such as GridSearchCV can flawlessly be applied to it.